telosnetwork/telos-docs/docs/dapps/launch-dapp-on-tEVM.md

 ## Platform Basics

-Describe our blockchain network implementation
- -Native
-    -- How does the netowrk meet consensus
-        -- Block times
-            -- Th
+Telos EVM is an implementation of the Ethereum EVM written as a Smart Contract in EOSIO(C++) that simply runs ontop of the native network.
 As far as your dapp is concerned, it will be running the same as on Ethereum, just quicker and cheaper.
 Let's find out how.

 ## Accessing Telos